Major update to Funding for Adventurous Activities Training

 Please note that you must provide information about your relevant experience, how you plan to make good use of your qualification in Scouting and sign the form.

-When will I receive any grant?
+When will I receive my grant?

-You will receive payment for each approved course you do once you have provided evidence of payment and of successful completion.
+You will receive payment for each approved course you do once you have provided evidence of payment and successful completion.